 - 4NN41 = green

 Some of these have a two-letter code printed on the body, values are XE, XF, FC, JK and DX.
 If anyone can explain these values, please

 There are two more point-contact diodes in the NN41 series that seem to be rare:

-These use a longer, thinner case than the lower-numbered NN41 types.
+These may use a longer, thinner case than the lower-numbered NN41 types.
 Of course, I would be interested to obtain examples.

 I would also be very interested to find examples of Tesla's first junction transistors, dating from about 1955.
 I have an undated page from a Tesla Katalog that lists the PNP types:

-If you know where I could obtain any of these, or have data about them. please
+If you know where I could obtain any of these, or have data about them, please

 Tesla's first production series of transistors is the xxxNU70 series of NPN germanium AF low-power transistors (102NU70 shown):